I love JELLO. Even more than I love JELLO, I love making things with JELLO, like this super easy Orange Easter JELLO Pastel Cookies Recipe from Kraft!

 - Preheat oven to 400 degrees.

 - In a large bowl, or the stand of a kitchen mixer, beat butter until creamy and smooth.
 Add in sugar, vanilla and one package of the JELL-O and beat until light and fluffy.
-Add in baking powder and flour, beating at medium speed until you have a thick, crumbly dough.
+Add in baking soda and flour, beating at medium speed until you have a thick, crumbly dough.

 - Roll dough into one inch balls and slightly flatten with the bottom of a glass.
 Sprinkle the tops with the leftover JELL-O mix.